RIR360/development/journal/2025/april.md

 - Don't solve the wrong problem!
 - Run your ideas into some test to find if it's worth it or not.
 - Any wrong idea will solve a problem but that's not what you need exactly.
+- Focus on work that matter not just "Feels productive".